A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

 \section{Introduction}

-Machine learning (\gls{ml}), as one component of the larger umbrella of artificial intelligence (\gls{ai}), is one of the fastest evolving technologies in the world today.
-In the context of materials science, thousands of papers using ML are now published each year, and the number of publications using ML has been growing exponentially since around 2015 \cite{Morgan2020, Morgan2023}.
-The applications of \gls{ml} in materials science takes many forms, including materials property prediction \cite{Long2023}, computer vision-based defect detection and microstructure segmentation \cite{Gao2022, Jacobs2022}, assimilation of data and knowledge from publications using natural language processing and large language models \cite{polak2023extracting, ChemDataExtractor}, and fitting of \gls{ml}-based interatomic potentials representing nearly all elements in the periodic table to enable fast and accurate atomistic simulations \cite{Chen2022}.
+Machine learning (ML), as one component of the larger umbrella of artificial intelligence (AI), is one of the fastest evolving technologies in the world today.
+In the context of materials science, thousands of papers using ML are now published each year, and the number of publications using ML has been growing exponentially since around 2015 \supercite{Morgan2020,Morgan2023}.
+The applications of ML in materials science takes many forms, including materials property prediction \supercite{Long2023}, computer vision-based defect detection and microstructure segmentation \supercite{Gao2022, Jacobs2022}, assimilation of data and knowledge from publications using natural language processing and large language models \supercite{polak2023extracting,ChemDataExtractor}, and fitting of ML-based interatomic potentials representing nearly all elements in the periodic table to enable fast and accurate atomistic simulations \supercite{Chen2022}.

-Useful \gls{ml} models generally require some form of prediction quality quantification because models can experience significant performance degradation when predicting on data that falls outside the model's domain of applicability.
+Useful ML models generally require some form of prediction quality quantification because models can experience significant performance degradation when predicting on data that falls outside the model's domain of applicability.
 This performance degradation can manifest as high errors, unreliable uncertainty estimates, or both.
 Without some estimation of model domain, one does not know, a priori, whether the results are reliable when making predictions on new test data.
-More precisely, useful \gls{ml} models ideally have at least the following three characteristics regarding their prediction quality: (i) accurate prediction, meaning the model has low residual magnitudes, (ii) accurate uncertainty in prediction, meaning the model produces some useful quantification of uncertainty on new predictions (note this requirement does not stipulate that the uncertainties should be small), and (iii) domain classification, meaning the model can reliably determine when predictions are inside a domain (\gls{id}) versus outside a domain (\gls{od}) of feature space where the model is trustworthy.
+More precisely, useful ML models ideally have at least the following three characteristics regarding their prediction quality: (i) accurate prediction, meaning the model has low residual magnitudes, (ii) accurate uncertainty in prediction, meaning the model produces some useful quantification of uncertainty on new predictions (note this requirement does not stipulate that the uncertainties should be small), and (iii) domain classification, meaning the model can reliably determine when predictions are inside a domain ($ID$) versus outside a domain ($OD$) of feature space where the model is trustworthy.